 Trust yourself

 We know this one is a bit cheesy but seriously… trust yourself!
-You’ve spent the time to find the best developers, you’ve learnt to be a great communicator, you’ve adopted some agile principles, and you are focused and well-prepared.
+You’ve spent the time to find the best developers, you’ve learnt to be a great communicator, you’ve adopted some lean principles, and you are focused and well-prepared.
 So go ahead and do your thing!